joarreola/ETAMessages/README.md

     - Don't refreshMapView() in locationManager() if polling.
     - Plug in Fetch and Upload Activity Indicators, pass in for uploadLocation() and uploadToIcloud() calls.
+    - Add etaPogress and progressDisplay.
+Pass to pollRemote().